Dossier · LR-001/Threat Intel Field ReportSep 2024 — May 2026IsThisQRSafe Intel Cell

 Section III

-Of two hundred and seven catches, these four cover most of what we have learned about QR threats.
+Of two hundred and seven sightings, these four cover most of what we have learned about QR threats.
 Each is verbatim from production with a live link to the VirusTotal analysis.

 22/91 engines22 malicious · 2 suspicious